rallyhealth/szl/Sizualization/README.md

   - If there's not a Szl state machine in scope, open the "Watch" window and add a watch for `GetStateMachine()`, drill down in to the result, then right click and "Copy Value" of the `_sizualization` property
 6. Paste the JSON as-is into the `data.json` file within the `Sizualization` directory.
 7. Follow the steps in "Viewing the Sizualization" above to start the web server or refresh the page if it's running to see the updated tree

-## I need help!

-If you need help or you have issues making Sizualizations, contact Ryan Stelly.
-He had a bit too much fun writing this.

-Suggestions also welcome.

-## Roadmap

-- Make things less hideous
-- More specifically, make labels readable and not overlap
-- Visually distinguish `ActionableSzl`s
-- Consider dev-only overlay that gets optionally dumped into Choice Razor views
-  - Conditionally(?) throw the `GetStateMachine` result from "ShouldUserBeHere" in TempData
-  - Conditionally render Sizualization in a base layout